ckgresla/website/collections/_posts/2022-08-14-TheLastKeyboard.md

 ### One Potential Take

-A fair intial reaction to that price point is "Yikes".
+A fair initial reaction to that price point is "Yikes".
 For An HHKB, typical cost efficiency is not its forte, per se.

 Keyboards are the interfaces to your digital tools, most people think of their Keyboards as being cheap pieces of plastic that allow them to do _"stuff"_ on a computer.
 That is reasonable one way of thinking about this interface, but in that perspective there is less room for respect for your tools and less sentimentality for them.
 From this framework the price point is non-senscial, but if you take the stance proposed by the mind behind this line of Keyboards, the mind of [Dr. Eiiti Wada](https://www.hhkeyboard.com/uk/history) then what seems ridiculous becomes plausible or even preferable.
 (Brilliant way to sell some plastic!)